cviebrock/eloquent-sluggable/README.md

 }
 ```

-If this scope exists on your model, then it will also be applied to the query used to determine
+This method is applied to the query that is used to determine
 if a given slug is unique.
 The arguments passed to the scope are:

 * `$model` -- the object being slugged